davibusanello/100-days-of-code/log.md

 **Today's Progress**: I learned more about components and started learning Vue.js Style Guide 😁

 **Thoughts:** I am feeling more confident ^.^

+### Day 9: July 26, 2018

+**Today's Progress**: I continue learning about components, and I reviewed an old project in how can I improve it

+**Thoughts:** I thought back in integrate this old project with Google Cloud Natural Language Processing API & deploy it on GCP